 On clear, moonless evenings — especially between May and September — the Milky Way becomes visible to the naked eye.

-Why Gozo Is Ideal for Stargazing
+Why Gozo Is Good for Stargazing

 The island’s smaller population and rural landscape mean fewer intense light sources.
 Once you move away from Victoria and the brighter harbour areas, large stretches of coastline remain comparatively dark.